gabriel-rosa/gabriel-rosa.github.io/_posts/2020-08-23-past-projects.md

 ## 2018

-Nearing the end of my graduation, I started to focus on job searching and found that there **are** companies where I live that deal with computer graphics.
+Nearing the end of my graduation, I started to focus on job searching and found that computer graphics is actually a viable field of work where I live.

 #### Tinyrenderer
 ![Tiny Renderer](/img/tinyrenderer.jpg){: .img-resized :}